In fact, many neck problems can irritate, strain, or compress the nerves in the neck, which could trigger a headache.

 Treating a herniated cervical disc

 Surgery for a herniated disc is necessary for only a small number of people.
-Your doctor will recommend more conservative treatments instead, such as:
+In some cases, a doctor may recommend more conservative treatments instead,

 To prevent headaches related to neck pain, there are things you can do to avoid a stiff neck at home.
 Consider the following:

 - Practice good posture.
 When standing or sitting, your shoulders should be in a straight line over your hips with your ears directly over your shoulders.
+Forward head posture, which is common when using electronics, could be a culprit.
 Here are 12 exercises to improve your posture.

 - Adjust your sleep position.
 Try to sleep with your head and neck aligned with your body.
 Some chiropractors recommend sleeping on your back with a pillow under your thighs to flatten your spinal muscles.